lancelot-c/rng-audit/README.md

 Make sure the balance of [its VRF subscription](https://vrf.chain.link/arbitrum-sepolia/88) is greater than 0 LINK, otherwise you will need to add funds to the subscription with your own wallet: `Connect Wallet > Actions dropdown > Fund subscription`.

 ℹ️ At the time of writing, a single full VRF request costs on average 0.02 LINK.
-Fund the subscription depending on how much testing you want to perform.
+Fund the subscription depending on how many requests you want to perform.

 ## Empirical testing on observed drawing outcomes